-Carnarvon impaired the carrying value of the deferred consideration asset due to a number of factors including the performance of the underlying Thai assets, a sustained decline in oil prices since the divestment and the financial position of Loyz.
-More specifically, Loyz was unable to make the deferred consideration payment that was due in December 2016 and agreement to settle the deferred consideration for US\$4.0m (as detailed above) by 30 June 2017, which was extended to 31 October 2017.
+In the 2017 financial year, Carnarvon impaired the carrying value of the deferred consideration asset due to a number of factors including the performance of the underlying Thai assets, a sustained decline in oil prices since the divestment and the financial position of Loyz.
+More specifically, Loyz was unable to make the deferred consideration payment that was due in December 2016 and an agreement was reached to settle the deferred consideration for US\$4.0m by 30 June 2017, which was extended to 31 October 2017 (note 8).